Pension commencement lump sums (tax-free cash)

 Tax-free cash must be paid within a period beginning six months before, and ending 12 months after, a member becomes entitled to a relevant pension.
 If these conditions are not met then any tax-free cash paid becomes an unauthorised payment.

-Tax free cash can only be paid provided the member has available Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA) at the time of payment.
-Remember taking tax benefits from other pensions from 6 April 2024 along with any benefits crystallised before 6 April 2024, will reduce the available allowances.
+Tax-free cash can only be paid provided the member has available lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA) at the time of payment.
+Taking tax-free lump sums from 6 April 2024 along with any benefits crystallised before 6 April 2024, will reduce the available allowances.
+More information on this is available on our Lump Sum Allowance and Lump Sum and Death Benefit Allowance article.

 How tax-free cash is calculated